igvteam/igv/README.md

 * This dashboard describes [project structure and dependencies](https://sourcespy.com/github/igvteamigv/).
 New contributors can quickly grasp overall structure of the code and technologies involved.

+* See this [README](https://raw.githubusercontent.com/igvteam/igv/master/scripts/readme.txt) for tips about using the IGV launcher scripts.

 Note that Gradle creates a number of other subdirectories in 'build'.
 These can be safely ignored.

 #### Amazon Web Services support